ghostdogpr/caliban/vuepress/docs/docs/client.md

 calibanGenClient project/schema.graphql src/main/Client.scala
 ```
 This command will generate a Scala file in `outputPath` containing helper functions for all the types defined in the provided GraphQL schema defined at `schemaPath`.
-The generated code will be formatted with Scalafmt using the configuration defined by `scalafmtPath`.
+The generated code will be formatted with Scalafmt using the configuration defined by `scalafmtPath` (default: `.scalafmt.conf`).

 ## Query building